-A new programme involving an intensive diet of 800 calories a day could help put Type 2 diabetes into remission, suggests the biggest research study we’ve ever funded.
+A new programme involving an intensive diet of around 850 calories a day could help put Type 2 diabetes into remission, suggests the biggest research study we’ve ever funded.

 What's diabetes remission?
 Get all the facts in our Type 2 diabetes remission information.

 DiRECT (short for Diabetes Remission Clinical Trial) has been testing a new approach to putting Type 2 diabetes into remission in just over 300 people with Type 2 diabetes.

 Scientists leading the trial, Professors Mike Lean and Roy Taylor (Roy pictured above), have just announced the initial results at the International Diabetes Federation Congress in Abu Dhabi, also published in the Lancet.
 The results shows that a new weight management programme resulted in almost half the participants (45.6%) being in remission of Type 2 diabetes after 12 months.

 The programme involves a low-calorie, nutrient-complete, liquid diet for 3 to 5 months.
 Food is then reintroduced and those taking part are provided with long-term support to maintain their weight loss.
 It’s delivered entirely through GP practices, with nurses and dietitians.

 The study found there was a close link between remission and total weight loss.
 86% of people who lost more than 15kg on the programme put their Type 2 diabetes into remission after a year.
 As did 57% of those who lost 10 to 15kg, along with 34% of those who lost 5 to 10 kg.
 In the comparison group, where people with Type 2 diabetes received standard care, only 4% achieved remission.